robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 It is very common to have secondary indexes.
 In relational databases, you can create several secondary indexes on the same table using `CREATE INDEX` command.
 They are often crucial for performing joins efficiently.

 ## Transaction Processing or Analytics
+Databases are used for both storing information related to commercial transactions, and data analytics.

+Commercial transactions follow the access patterns you might think of with conventional database access (records fetched by key, random-access low-latency writes from user input, primarily used by end users / customers via a web app or some other user facing interface).

+Analytics systems read a large number of records, and are used to gain business intelligence or